CelesteGro/landing-page/README.md

 ## Description
 _This page contains links to completed projects and background information about myself_
 ## Setup/Installation requirements
-_follow Github link(s) to view content.
-To edit/view code, clone to local text editor from link https://github.com/CelesteGro/landing-page.git_
+_*Clone GitHub repository from link https://github.com/CelesteGro/landing-page.git_
+_*Navigate to top of directory_
+_*Open index.html in browser_
+_*Also accessible at gh-pages https://celestegro.github.io/landing-page/_
 ## Known bugs
   * No known bugs
 ## License